MicrosoftDocs/microsoft-style-guide/styleguide/capitalization.md

 On the rare occasions when title-style capitalization is required, follow these guidelines:

-  - Always capitalize the first and last words.
+  - Always capitalize the first and last words.<br />
     **Example**
     A Home to Go Back To

   - Don’t capitalize *a, an,* or *the* unless it's the first word.
     **Examples**
     Microsoft on the Issues
     The Official Microsoft Blog

   - Don’t capitalize prepositions of four or fewer letters (such as *on, to, in, up, down, of,* and *for*) unless the preposition is the first or last word.
     **Examples**
     How to Personalize Windows